Final report for SNE21-014-WV

 This proposal grew out of the realization that WV ASPs can best serve our beginning farmers by creating a unique partnership of the state’s agricultural service providers to leverage resources, streamline program offerings, and build upon collective best-practice to meet the business-planning and risk management needs of our targeted group, while reducing overlap.
 Our previous working relationships and current project efforts help strengthen our commitment as partners.

-This three-year project will develop a Train-the-Trainer (TTT) program for ASPs and Farm Mentors/Farmer Leaders in WV to successfully work with beginning farmers, to help them start or expand operations, and improve the sustainability of their practices, and to support these farmers in their early years of operation through mentoring, community partnerships and networking opportunities.
-The TTT program will develop a comprehensive whole-farm planning and risk management curriculum designed to help move BFs from a production mindset to a business and risk-oriented mindset.
-The TTT program will provide a one-stop-shop of resources to help offer a more holistic and efficient training opportunity to overcome the unique challenges for this targeted group.
+This three-year project developed a Train-the-Trainer (TTT) program for ASPs and Farm Mentors/Farmer Leaders in WV to successfully work with beginning farmers, to help them start or expand operations, and improve the sustainability of their practices, and to support these farmers in their early years of operation through mentoring, community partnerships and networking opportunities.
+The TTT program developed a comprehensive whole-farm planning and risk management curriculum designed to help move BFs from a production mindset to a business and risk-oriented mindset.
+The TTT program provided a one-stop-shop of resources to help offer a more holistic and efficient training opportunity to overcome the unique challenges for this targeted group.

-Project participants (from WVU Extension, WVDA, NRCS, Farm Bureau, FSA, WV Farm and Food Coalition, WV Farmers' Market Association, and Farmer Leaders) who have been collaborating for several years to support farmers across WV have expressed interest and commitment to participating in this project.
-More specifically, they will be engaged in the following activities:
+Project participants (from WVU Extension, WVDA, NRCS, Farm Bureau, FSA, WV Farm and Food Coalition, WV Farmers' Market Association, and Farmer Leaders) who have been collaborating for several years to support farmers across WV have participated in this project.
+More specifically, they were engaged in the following activities:

 - Mentorship Training;